 Again, if they are relatives of an UK citizen who was in the Spanish territory during 2020 already, they can also benefit from that and get their residency easily.

 Legal advice for Brexit immigration consequences

-As you can see, the current situation requires you to take action now and try to regularize your situation before it’s too late.
+As you can see, the current situation makes it possible for you to regularize your situation easily even though we are already in 2021.

 More information can be found in the government’s website.
 But if you have any other doubts and need personalized legal assistance from our expert lawyer team, do not hesitate to reach out to us.